tylerlmz1/tylerlmz1.github.io/_posts/2020-05-15-Password management.md

 <!-- use the word `markdown files` instead of `plain-text files` is because people who care enough to read on are tech savvy people that knows markdown anyway, but then 会make it too 复杂吗, 再看吧, 感觉 say plain-text might 也比较好的 -->

-I'm not too fond of using password management tools like `Dashlane` or `1Password`, I've never really tried them, because there's no guarantee that the tools will live forever, nor that their security perfect.
+I'm not too fond of using password management tools like `Dashlane` or `1Password`, I've never really tried them, because there's no guarantee that they will live forever, nor that their security perfect.

 Even though some of them are open-source, they are still at the mercy of their developers unless I'm willing to modify it myself, so it is harder to modify it to fit my needs better.